fredo509/HelloMicroverse/Readme.md

 In order to run this project you need:

 Setup
-Clone this repository to your desired folder.
+Clone this repository to your desired folder:

 Usage
 To run the project, execute the index.html file.

-Run tests
-To run tests, run the following command:

-Deployment
-You can deploy this project using:

-👤 Author1
+👤 Author

 GitHub: @fredo509
-Twitter: @Fredo_st_fleur
+Twitter: @fredo_st_fleur
 LinkedIn: Fredo st fleur

+🔭 Future Features
+- Add  "Say Hello" button

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!

+Feel free to check the issues page.

 ⭐️ Show your support
-Please give me a star

-If you like this project...
+    If you like this project please give me a star .

 🙏 Acknowledgments
-Give credit to everyone who inspired your codebase.

-I would like to thank Microverse team for this interesting project
+    I would like to thank mmicroverse for this beautiful project

-(back to top)

 📝 License
     This project is MIT licensed.